intjelic/python-sfml/doc/source/download.rst

 	C:\Program Files\Microsoft SDKs\Windows\v7.0>set DISTUTILS_USE_SDK=1
 	C:\Program Files\Microsoft SDKs\Windows\v7.0>setenv /x64 /release

-Adjust according the targetted architecture (x86 or x84) and mode (release or debug).
+Adjust according the targeted architecture (x86 or x84) and mode (release or debug).

 Then head to the source directory and type::